-The “good old days” when there was a staff of 100 impassioned people working on your record.
+The “good old days” when there were a staff of 100 fanatics working on your record.
 Oh wait, those 100 people only worked a maximum of 10 records per quarter.
-If yours wasn’t on the “priority” list created by the label, nobody did a damn thing for your new record.
+If yours wasn’t on the “priority” list, nobody did a damn thing.
 You didn’t know that?
 I understand, it was a well kept secret.
-While I’m waxin nostalgic, I’m going to dredge up a link to the brilliant essay written by Producer Extrordinaire Steve Albini, who produced and engineered Nirvana’s “In Utero” album.
-This essay, which I read while I out swam the other sharks in the tank at the label group where I worked, informed my sensibility about what was really going on in the music business at it’s most successful time in history.
-Way back in 1993 I saw the future coming.
-By 1996 I knew without a doubt the house of cards would be tumblin dice, I just didn’t know when.
-In 2004 I found out.
+While I’m waxing nostalgic, I’ll dredge up a link to the spot on essay written by creative provocateur Steve Albini.
+Notably, he produced and engineered Nirvana’s “In Utero” album.
+This essay, (which I read while navigating the shark tank at a label) informed my sensibility about what was really going on in the music business at it’s most successful time in history.
+In 1995 I saw the future coming.
+By 1998 I knew for certain the house of cards would be tumbling, I just didn’t know when.
+In 2005 I found out.

-Fast forward to 2013.
-I don’t make a six figure salary with a car allowance and $0 co pay for my health insurance anymore.
-I do not get flown across the country to see a band play and stay at five star hotels on somebody else’s dime.
-I don’t have a staff of young upstarts to hang out with, impart wisdom to and lavish great reviews upon.
+Fast forward to 2014.
+No signing bonus, no six figure salary, no car allowance.
+25% of my income goes towards health insurance.
+I do not get flown across the country to see a band play or stay at five star hotels on the corporate dime.
+No staff of young upstarts to hang out with, impart wisdom to and lavish great reviews upon.
 Guess what?
-I am happier, and by far a more humble and grounded human being.
+I am happier, and a more humble and grounded human being.

-The good old days were fun to be sure, but the present is a gift I would not consider returning.
+The good old days were fun, but the present is a gift I’m not trying to return.